Sura Tanmen Instant Noodle Soup from Myojo Chukazanmai

 The Myojo Chukazanmai instant noodle that recreates the taste of Akasaka Eirin’s Sura Tanmen (Price: 193 yen/about 1.7 USD) was introduced in 2010.

-“Eirin (榮林)” (Google Map) is a well-established Chinese restaurant with over 60 years of history located in Akasaka, Tokyo, and is known as the birthplace of Sura Tanmen.
+“Eirin (榮林)” (Google Map) is a well-established Chinese restaurant with over 60 years of history located in Akasaka, Tokyo, known as the birthplace of Sura Tanmen.

-“Sura-Tanmen (酸辣湯麺)”, or Suratan-Men, is the noodles-added version of a traditional soup dish in Chinese cuisine “酸辣湯 (Suan La Tang)”, which is referred to as “hot and sour soup” in English-speaking countries.
+“Sura Tanmen (酸辣湯麺)” is the Japanese noodles-added version of the traditional Chinese dish “酸辣湯 (Suan La Tang)” or “hot and sour soup” in English-speaking countries.